spruceUI/spruceOSNightlies/README.md

 Interested in being a tester?
 To provide feedback and speak with the development team please join our Discord server [here](https://discord.gg/KjR5uMQQt9)

+**MIYOO FLIP USERS PLEASE USE [THIS](https://github.com/spruceUI/spruceOS/releases/download/flip0.0/miyoo355_fw.img) FIRMWARE**

+To update FW drop the img file onto the root of a fat32 card (blank is best!) and boot your device. it will show a rocket ship and reboot when it is done.

 ## ⚠️ Important Notices

 - **Unstable Builds**: This repository contains **work-in-progress** code.
 Features may be incomplete, change unexpectedly, or break entirely.